Collagen, leaky gut and IBS

 It is not clear exactly why the intestinal lining becomes more permeable in some people than others.
 However, it is believed that these various factors play a role:

-Interestingly, many of these risk factors for leaky gut are also risk factors for dysbiosis, which means a decrease in good bacteria and an increase in more bad bacteria.
+Interestingly, many of these risk factors for leaky gut are also risk factors for dysbiosis, meaning a decrease in good bacteria and an increase in more bad bacteria.
 And dysbiosis is also strongly associated with IBS.
-It's not clear what comes first, dysbiosis, leaky gut, or some other trigger, but the end result is often IBS and the unpleasant symptoms (constipation, stomach cramps, diarrhea, abdominal pain, etc.) that accompany it.
+It's not clear what comes first, dysbiosis, leaky gut, or some other trigger, but the end result is often IBS and the unpleasant symptoms (constipation, stomach cramps, diarrhea, abdominal pain, etc.) that come with it.

 How to lick a leaky gut?